MicrosoftDocs/azure-docs-powershell/azurermps-6.13.0/AzureRM.Sql/Set-AzureRmSqlServerActiveDirectoryAdministrator.md

 resourcegroup01   server01   David Chew  11E95548-B179-4FE1-9AF4-ACA49D13ABB9
 ```

-This command provisions an Azure AD user as an administrator for the server named Server01.
+This command provisions a Microsoft Entra user as an administrator for the server named Server01.

 ### Example 3: Provision an administrator group by specifying its ID
 ```